Community Projects

 Here are some examples of community initiatives that have been produced in recent years:

-Funded projects will be included in the festival’s programming and will benefit from the resulting visibility: presence on social media, the website and the mobile application of Montréal Pride, whether they take place before or during the Festival (from August 3 to August 13, 2023).
+Funded projects will be included in the Festival's programming and will benefit from the resulting visibility: presence on social media, the website, and the mobile application of Fierté Montréal, whether they take place before or during the Festival (from August 1st to August 11th, 2024).

 Type of project not eligible